harshaparida/LunarBot/README.md

 ## 📬 Contact

-For any inquiries or feedback, please reach out to [your email](mailto:harshabardhanaparida@gmail.com).
+For any inquiries or feedback, please reach out to [my email](mailto:harshabardhanaparida@gmail.com).

 ---